Oluwadhemilardey20/Data_Analysis_with_LITA/Customer Data Project README.md

 ## Conclusion
 With the significant difference between Basic and other tiers, there may be an opportunity to convert Basic users to Standard or Premium with targeted offers or additional incentives.

+The significant revenue from 2023 indicates that strong performance is achievable.
+The focus should now be on understanding the reasons behind the decrease in 2024 and implementing targeted strategies to recover and potentially exceed past performance.

+While the number of active subscribers shows a positive customer base, the significant number of canceled subscriptions suggests potential challenges with retention.
+Implementing targeted retention strategies can help reduce churn and foster long-term customer loyalty.

+The Basic plan has a large base but moderate churn, while the Premium and Standard plans show higher churn rates despite having fewer active customers.
+Focusing on enhancing the value of Premium and Standard plans, implementing retention strategies, and gathering feedback for improvements can help improve overall customer retention and satisfaction.